embergen/embergen.github.io/content/post/2025-01-27-hyperparameters/index.md

 ## Random Search CV

-This process picks random hyperparameter values rather than searching through all possible combinations of the hyperparameter values we feed it, so it is less resource demanding than grid search.
+In Random Search CV, you still feed the model specific values, but instead of running thorugh every possible combination of values, it will randomly select combinations to test.
+As a result, random search is less resource demanding than grid search.
 The process in scikit-learn is very similar to the one above:

 ```python
 # Import Random Search CV